Saved Views

 Saved View Dialogs UI

-The Add Saved View and Saved View Properties dialogs share the same layout and the following common UI elements:
+The property settings dialogs for saved views share the same layout and the following common UI elements:

-• Add Saved View button (Add Saved View dialog only): Save settings for the new Saved View and exit the dialog.
+• Add Saved View (Add Saved View dialog only): A button that creates the new saved view and exits the dialog.

-• Save button (Saved View Properties dialog only): Save changes to Saved View settings and exit the dialog.
+• Save (Edit Saved View dialog only): A button that saves changes to the existing saved view and exits the dialog.

 top | section